jordonsc/dosa/docs/Setup.md

 Manual Setup
 ------------
+> There are quite a lot of libraries that need to be configured.
+It's advised to avoid attempting a manual setup.

 ### Arduino CLI
 Install the Arduino CLI, the `curl` command will install the CLI to the `~/bin` directory.
 Change `BINDIR` if you want to install elsewhere: